Skip to content

 A BIM level refers to the maturity level of the BIM used by a specific project.
 It indicates the extent of collaboration between stakeholders, and the level of digitization of the project.

 • Level 1 – Partial collaboration between different disciplines on the project.
-Projects use 2D and 3D CAD, and information is shared in a common data environment (CDE).
+Projects use 2D and 3D CAD for creating construction documents and drawings, and information is shared in a common data environment (CDE).

-• Level 2 – Projects are fully Stakeholders across disciplines use intelligent BIM models and combine their data in a CDE.
-The project most likely uses 4D or 5D BIM.
+• Level 2 – Stakeholders are managing projects across disciplines with the use of the intelligent BIM models and combine their data in a CDE.
+The projects most likely uses 4D or 5D BIM model.

-These levels constitute the strategic roadmap for the BIM industry, with the UK mandating level 2 for all projects in 2016.
+These levels constitute the strategic roadmap for the construction industry, with the UK mandating level 2 for all projects in 2016.

 NavVis-LSP-background-website